Gotowy/Pizzeria-Raffaele/README.md

 # pizzeria-raffaele

-This is the second version of Pizzeria Raffaele (my first personal project) re-built with React and styled components.
+This is the second version of Pizzeria Raffaele (my first personal project) re-built with React and Styled Components.
 The main purpose was to design and build from scratch a simple and responsive web application which could simulate a page of some actual restaurant.

 ## Built with: